open-quantum-safe/oqs-provider/README.md

 by the option to use quantum safe cryptographic algorithms in addition/instead of classical crypto algorithms.

-## Build and test options

-### Size optimizations

-In order to reduce the size of the oqsprovider, it is possible to limit the number of algorithms supported, e.g., to the set of NIST standardized algorithms.
-This is facilitated by setting the `liboqs` build option `-DOQS_ALGS_ENABLED=STD`.

-Another option to reduce the size of `oqsprovider` is to have it rely on a separate installation of `liboqs` (as a shared library).
-For such deployment be sure to specify the standard [BUILD_SHARED_LIBS](https://cmake.org/cmake/help/latest/variable/BUILD_SHARED_LIBS.html) option of `cmake`.

-### ninja

-By adding the standard CMake option `-GNinja` the ninja build system can be used, enabling the usual `ninja`, `ninja test`, or `ninja package` commands.

-### NDEBUG

-By adding the standard CMake option `-DCMAKE_BUILD_TYPE=Release` to the `oqsprovider` build command, debugging output is disabled.

-### OQS_SKIP_TESTS

-By setting this environment variable, testing of specific algorithm families as listed [here](https://github.com/open-quantum-safe/openssl#supported-algorithms) can be disabled in testing.
-For example

-    OQS_SKIP_TESTS="sphincs" ./scripts/runtests.sh

-excludes all algorithms of the "Sphincs" family (speeding up testing significantly).

-*Note*: By default, interoperability testing with oqs-openssl111 is no longer performed by default but can be manually enabled in the script `scripts/runtests.sh`.

-### Key Encoding

-By setting `-DUSE_ENCODING_LIB=<ON/OFF>` at compile-time, oqs-provider can be compiled with with an an external encoding library `qsc-key-encoder`.
-Configuring the encodings is done via environment as described in [ALGORITHMS.md](ALGORITHMS.md).
-The default value is `OFF`.

-By setting `-DNOPUBKEY_IN_PRIVKEY=<ON/OFF>` at compile-time, it can be further specified to omit explicitly serializing the public key in a `privateKey` structure.
-The default value is `OFF`.

 Building on Windows
 --------------------
 Building `oqsprovider` following the steps outlined above have been